Hydrodynamic and symbolic models of computation with advice: Introduction

-Beyond Turing-computability arises hypercomputation: computational models that can compute more than the classical Turing machines, such as Turing's oracle machines \cite{Tu}.
-Dynamical systems modeled in continuous phase spaces allow the presence of real numbers and infinite precision, which can lead to non-computable phenomena and presence of hypercomputing capacities.
-Even if those dynamical systems can represent physical models that are highly idealized and hence physically non-realizable, it is interesting from a theoretical of point of view to understand which models do admit these hypercomputing capacities.
+Beyond Turing-computability arises computability with advice: computational models that can compute more than the classical Turing machines (other examples include Turing's oracle machines \cite{Tu}).
+Dynamical systems modeled in continuous phase spaces allow the presence of real numbers and infinite precision that can lead to non-computable phenomena.
+Even if those dynamical systems can represent physical models that are highly idealized and hence physically non-realizable, it is interesting from a theoretical of point of view to understand which models can exhibit such computational behavior.
 For example, the wave equation admits non-computable solutions even if one chooses computable initial data \cite{PR}, see also \cite{WZ, GZ}.
-Some examples in purely dynamical contexts include the existence of non-computable Julia sets \cite{BY, BY2}, and polynomial planar flows with non-computable number of periodic orbits \cite{GZ2} .
+Some examples in purely dynamical contexts include the existence of non-computable Julia sets \cite{BY}, and polynomial planar flows with a non-computable number of periodic orbits \cite{GZ2}.
+This phenomenon is expected to disappear under perturbations in compact spaces, see \cite{BSR}.
 A complexity class that contains non-computable languages is $P/poly$, which is the set of languages recognized by polynomial-time Turing machines with polynomial advice (see Section \ref{ss:TM} for details).
-In her influential work \cite{Sig, Sig1, Sig2}, Siegelmann showed that neural networks with real weights can simulate those machines in polynomial time, and hence that the model is capable of computing beyond Turing machines.
+In her influential work \cite{Sig, Sig1, Sig2}, Siegelmann showed that neural networks with real weights can simulate those machines in polynomial time.
 Other discrete dynamical systems were shown to be computationally equivalent to $P/poly$ by Bournez and Cosnard \cite{BC, Bo}.\\

-In this work we establish that ideal fluids on three-dimensional geometric domains are also capable of simulating polynomial-time Turing machines with polynomial advice.
+In this work, we establish that ideal fluids on three-dimensional geometric domains are also capable of simulating polynomial-time Turing machines with polynomial advice.
 Recall that given a three-dimensional manifold, with or without boundary, the motion of an ideal fluid (i.e. incompressible and without viscosity) is modeled by the Euler equations